Residential proxy cost

 A common false win

-Volume residential often looks cheaper in a short test because the first few requests work.
-The failure appears later when concurrency rises, retries start, and blocked pages get downloaded repeatedly.
-Premium often looks too expensive until you measure the same thing under load.
+Volume Residential often looks cheaper in a short test simply because the first few requests sail through.
+The bill catches up later, when concurrency rises, retries kick in, and blocked pages get re-downloaded again and again.
+Premium can look indefensibly expensive right up until you measure the same job under that load.

-Run the bakeoff at the concurrency you plan to use.
-A pool that works at one worker can fail at twenty.
-Cost per kept result should include the load level, not just the first successful request.
+So run the bakeoff at the concurrency you actually plan to use, because a pool that behaves at one worker can fall apart at twenty.
+Cost per kept result is only meaningful when it carries the load level baked in, not just the comfort of the first successful request.

 Residential pool FAQ